fossabot/TacoBot/README.md

 ## What is TacoBOT

-**TacoBot** is a test bot made by Tacoz as a stepping stone into extra knowledge about python.
+**TacoBot** is a multi-purpose discord bot created by Tacoz.
 This bot is mainly a test and isn't supposed to be a fully fledged bot.
 Expect consistent updates to the bot!

 ## Features